control-toolbox/OptimalControl.jl/README.md

 ## How to cite

-If you use this in your work, please cite us:
+If you use OptimalControl.jl in your work, please cite us:

 > Caillau, J., Cots, O., Gergaud, J., Martinon, P., & Sed, S. *OptimalControl.jl: a Julia package to modelise and solve optimal control problems with ODE's* [Computer software]. https://doi.org/10.5281/zenodo.13336563